The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Quasi-continuity of the solution of SPDE without obstacle

-As a consequence of well-known results (see for example \cite{DenisStoica}, Theorem 8), we know that under assumptions {\bf(H)} and {\bf (I)}, SPDE (\ref{SPDE}) with zero Dirichlet boundary condition, admits a unique solution in $\mathcal{H}_T$, we denote it by $\mathcal{U}(\xi,f,g,h)$. \\The main theorem of this section is the following:\begin{theorem} Under assumptions {\bf(H)} and {\bf (I)}, $u=\mathcal{U}(\xi,f,g,h)$ the solution of SPDE (\ref{SPDE}) admits a quasi-continuous version denoted by $\tilde{u}$ i.e. $u=\tilde{u}$ $dP\times dt\times dx $ a.e. and for almost all $w\in\Omega$, $(t,x)\rightarrow \tilde{u}_t (w,x)$ is quasi-continuous. \end{theorem} Before giving the proof of this theorem, we need the following lemmas.
-The first one is proved in \cite{PIERRE}, Lemma 3.3: \begin{lemma} There exists $C>0$ such that, for all open set $\vartheta\subset [0,T[\times \mathcal{O}$ and $v\in\mathcal{P}$ with $v\geq1\ a.e.$ on $\vartheta$: \end{lemma} Let $\kappa=\kappa(u,u^+(0))$ be defined by relation \eqref{kappa}.
+As a consequence of well-known results (see, e.g., \cite{DenisStoica}, Theorem 8), we know that under Assumptions \ref{assH} and \ref{assI}, SPDE (\ref{SPDE}) with zero Dirichlet boundary condition admits a unique solution in $\mathcal{H}_T$ (for the definition of solution see, e.g., Definition~1 in \cite{DenisStoica}); we denote it by $\mathcal{U}(\xi,f,g,h)$.
+The main theorem of this section is the following:\vadjust{\goodbreak} \begin{theorem} Under Assumptions \textup{\ref{assH}} and \textup{\ref{assI}}, $u=\mathcal{U}(\xi,f,g,h)$ the solution of SPDE (\ref{SPDE}) admits a quasi-continuous version denoted by $\tilde{u}$, that is, $u=\tilde{u}$ $dP\otimes dt\otimes dx $-a.e. and for almost all $w\in \Omega$, $(t,x)\rightarrow\tilde{u}_t (w,x)$ is quasi-continuous. \end{theorem} Before giving the proof of this theorem, we need the following lemmas.
+The first one is proved in \cite{PIERRER}, Lemma 3.3: \begin{lemma} There exists $C>0$ such that, for all open set $\vartheta\subset[0,T[\times\mathcal{O}$ and $v\in\mathcal{P}$ with $v\geq1$ a.e. on $\vartheta$,

+\end{lemma} Let $\kappa=\kappa(u,u^+(0))$ be defined by relation \eqref{kappa}.
 One has to note that $\kappa$ is a random function.
 From now on, we always take for $\kappa$ the following measurable version